 DESPITE THE SPITE, IT’S THE WRONG HEIGHT

-Over the next few days, we’re going to talk about “spite fences,” structures one neighbor erects because he or she does not like the other neighbor.
+Over the next few days (with time off for Labor Day), we’re going to talk about “spite fences,” structures one neighbor erects because he or she does not like the other neighbor.
 Often creative, always ugly, spite fences are traditionally not prohibited by common law (the court-made rules of conduct that have evolved over the centuries), For that reason, just about all states have statutes that address the problem.

 The law in the 49 common-law states (sorry, Louisiana, not you) disfavors statutes that are contrary to common law.
 Anyone who has ever watched a state legislature in action may understand the origin of this common-sense presumption.
 Flowing from the presumption is the general rule that when a statute is contrary to common law, it must be interpreted strictly and literally.

 In today’s case, one neighbor accuses another of anti-Semitism, general nastiness, and such animus that the neighbors have teamed up with the homeowners’ association to run the plaintiff neighbor out of town.
 No one knows whether the plaintiff neighbor’s allegations are correct: in fact if six decades has taught me anything, it has taught me to look very skeptically on such broad-brush allegations.
 Usually, the more outrageous the alleged conduct, the less credible the allegation.